WordPress/gutenberg/platform-docs/docs/basic-concepts/rendering.md

 ## HTML Serialization and Parsing

-After editing your blocks, you may choose to persist them as JSON, or serialize them to HTML.
+After editing your blocks, you may choose to persist them as JSON or serialize them to HTML.

 Given a block list object, you can retrieve an initial HTML version like so: